1929 VFA season: Association membership

+Two new clubs − Oakleigh and Sandringham − entered the VFA, bringing the size of the Association to twelve clubs (the largest it had been since 1896).
+This was the last change to the Association membership until 1951.

+Oakleigh admission

 In November 1928, the Oakleigh Football Club applied to join the Association.
 Oakleigh had been a successful club in the Sub-District Association, had a good quality ground, the growing suburb of Oakleigh provided the team strong support, and the club had been previously considered for Association membership.
 Oakleigh's application was accepted unanimously.

-In February 1929, the Sandringham council applied to the Association to establish a local senior team in the competition.
-The Association approved the application, subject to the council receiving permission from the Minister for Lands to erect a fence around its home ground, Beach Park, which it received on 22 February; the council had been refused permission to erect the same fence by the previous Minister for Lands in late 1927, which was one of the reasons why an application to join the Association was rejected the previous year.
-The Sandringham Football Club was established as a new club representing the district, and entered the Association.

-The two new clubs brought the size of the Association to twelve clubs – the largest it had been since 1896.
-This was the last change to the Association membership until 1951.
+Sandringham admission

 Premiership

 To accommodate a balanced fixture with the two extra clubs, the home-and-home season was extended from eighteen matches to twenty-two matches, the longest it had been since fixed-length seasons were first introduced in 1894.
 Then, the top four clubs contested a finals series under the amended Argus system to determine the premiers for the season.